 Day 10: Jaipur/Pushkar (Drive)

-In the morning after breakfast we drive to Pushkar, a bewitching little town on the edge of the desert, with temples, bathing Ghats, onion domes and chalk-coloured buildings clustering around its holy lake , which is said to have appeared when Brahma dropped a lotus flower.
-It's an important pilgrimage centre and we shall see plenty of Sadhus.
-Pushkar has some temples, though few are as ancient as you might expect at such an important pilgrimage site, since many were destroyed by Aurangzeb and subsequently rebuilt.
-We visit the famous temple of Lord Brahma Temple, said to be one of the few temples in the world dedicated to this deity.
+A leisurely drive to Pushkar, a bewitching little town on the edge of the desert with temples, bathing Ghats, onion domes and chalk-coloured buildings clustering around its holy lake, said to have appeared when Brahma dropped a lotus flower.
+The lake is an important pilgrimage centre and we shall see many pilgrims and Sadhus, Hindu holy men.
+We visit the famous Lord Brahma Temple, one of the few temples in the world dedicated to this deity.
+Evening we walk through the town and meet the local folks.

 Day 11: Pushkar/Udaipur (Drive)

-In the morning after breakfast we drive through the fascinating countryside of Rajasthan to Udaipur.
+Enjoy superb countryside views as we journey through Rajasthan to Udaipur.
+Rajasthan literally means “the land of the Rajas” and the region’s royal heritage is still readily apparent.
 Udaipur was the historic capital of the former kingdom of Mewar and no other city in Rajasthan is quite as romantic.
-Misty ochre-shadowed hills and pale, intricate buildings encircle beautiful Lake Pichola.
-On arrival we check in our hotel.
-Remainder of the day is free.
+Centred around shimmering Lake Pichhola, the city offers beautifully intricate buildings set amid misty, rolling hills.
+On arrival, we check in to our hotel.
+Balance of the day is free.

 Day 12: Udaipur

-We start our experience of Udaipur by visiting the City Palace.
-The palace has several architectural and artistic highlights such as the Mor Chowk, known for its stunning peacock mosaics and the Bhim Vilas Palace with its series of lovely wall paintings.
-From the City Palace we can see the Lake Place, shimmering like a jewel in Lake Pichola.
-Later we visit the Jagdish Temple, Fateh Sagar Lake and Saheliyon Ki Bari, the Garden of Maids.
-We end our tour of Udaipur with a boat ride at Lake Pichola and visit Jag Mandir, a palace built on an island in 1551.
-The royal family used the palace as a summer resort and pleasure palace for holding parties.
+Our fascinating exploration of Udaipur starts with a visit to the enchanting City Palace, which overlooks the Lake Palace located in the blue waters of Lake Pichola.
+The palace features several architectural and artistic treasures, such as the stunning peacock mosaics in the Mor Chowk and the murals of the Bhim Vilas Palace.
+We then visit the Jagdish Temple to view some remarkable friezes dating back to 1651.
+Next we explore Fateh Sagar Lake and Saheliyon Ki Bari, the Garden of Maids.
+We end our tour of Udaipur with a boat ride on Lake Pichola, sailing past the picturesque Ghats and palaces, and visit Jag Mandir, a 17th century palace built on an island in the middle of the glistening lake, used by the royal family as a summer resort.
 (B, D)

-After an incredible tour of the Best of North India, we are transferred to the airport for our flight to Delhi where we mat and are transferred to a hotel near the airport to enjoy day rooms until 8:00 PM.
-After a farewell dinner.
-We are transferred to the international terminal for our flight home.
-We bid farewell to India after what will have been a memorable journey into history, culture, art, architecture, making new friends and lots of memories.
+After an incredible tour of the Best of North India, we are transferred to the airport for our flight to Delhi.
+Here we met and transferred to a hotel near the airport to enjoy day rooms until 8:00 PM.
+After a farewell dinner, we are transferred to the international terminal for our flight home.
+We bid farewell after a memorable journey into the history, culture, art and architecture of incredible India.
+Or extend our adventure with India holiday tour packages to other regions of the country.

 Overnight: Vivanta by Taj Dwarka, New Delhi (Day rooms) (B, D)